UPDATE 2-Novartis wins EU backing for first meningitis B vaccine

 Analysts expect the European market for Bexsero to be $600 million to $700 million, a far cry from Novartis’s top-selling blood pressure drug Diovan, which had sales of $5.7 billion in 2011.

 Novartis shares fell in early trading in profit-taking ahead of Wednesday’s fourth-quarter earnings report, according to dealers.
-At midday, the shares were 0.9 percent lower, lagging a flat European healthcare sector.
+At 1200 GMT, the shares were 0.9 percent lower, lagging a flat European healthcare sector.

-Bexsero’s approval could provide a fillip for Novartis’ money-losing vaccines business.
-Vaccines, a growing market expected to reach $40 billion by 2015 according to the Center for Vaccine Ethics and Policy, are less exposed to the generic competition faced by Diovan.
+Bexsero’s approval could provide a fillip for Novartis’ loss-making vaccines business.
+Vaccines, a growing market expected to reach $40 billion by 2015 according to the Centre for Vaccine Ethics and Policy, are less exposed to the generic competition faced by Diovan.

 “Diovan monotherapy is yet to see generic and multiple generic competition in the U.S., while consensus estimates for the new respiratory franchise are likely too high,” Wenner said.